 Quality healthcare: The UAE’s healthcare system ranked 19th in the 2022 World Index of Healthcare Innovation.
 Dubai has state-of-the-art hospitals and clinics that provide quality healthcare to Dubai’s population and expat residents.
 Keep in mind that expat residents and tourists from a foreign country are required to have health insurance when applying for entry visas and residence visas.

 World-class education: Dubai has a top-tier education system and is home to a selection of top-ranking international universities.
-There are also public schools that primarily cater to Dubai’s population, as well as private and international schools, that welcome both expats and UAE citizens.
+There are also public schools that primarily cater to Dubai’s population, as well as private and international schools, that welcome both expats and those with UAE citizenship.
 Its well-established international and national curriculum caters to students at all levels and offers a world-class learning environment.

 Employment opportunities: As Dubai grows and develops lucrative job and global business opportunities for American expats and expats from other countries are on the rise.
 There are many work opportunities for skilled workers in the scientific field, engineers, healthcare professionals, teachers, digital marketers, and more.